BJP’s big test as Vokkaliga dominated south Karnataka region polls today

 As Karnataka readies to vote, all parties have their share of troubles

 One of the key constituencies in this region is the Mysore-Kodagu Lok Sabha parliamentary seat.
 The last time Prathap Simha 5,03,908 votes with a vote share of 43.45 per cent.
-He defeated A H Vishwanath of the Congress who ended up with a vote share of 40.72.
+He defeated A H Vishwanath of the Congress who ended up with a vote share of 40.72 per cent.
 The JD(S) represented by Chandrashekaraiah ended up with a vote share of 11.95 per cent.

 If one were to add up the vote share of the JD(S) and Congress, it is clear that they are ahead of the BJP.
 However in alliances, the chemistry needs to reflect on the ground and this has been a challenge for the JD(S) and Congress not just in Mysore-Kodagu, but in Mandya as well.